-- Composite of new non-fatal and fatal MI, non-fatal and fatal stroke and sudden death attributed to coronary heart disease
+- Composite of new non-fatal and fatal MI, non-fatal and fatal stroke and sudden death attributed to CHD

 - Patients who were resuscitated after cardiac arrest were included in the analysis of the primary end-point, whereas those with a silent MI were not